grantma/dms/doc/Frequent_Procedures.rst

                                   key if you want to back out of what ever you are not sure you have just started (in visual mode).
-Press multiple times just to reassure yourself operation is cancelled, even though once is all you need to do 95% of the time.
+Press multiple times just to reassure yourself operation is canceled, even though once is all you need to do 95% of the time.
 This should 'unstick' any vi.
                                   REMEMBER THIS! (vi safety rule number 1!)